Skip to main content

 1. Theoretical-practical exam of the contents and cases presented throughout the course: 45%

-In order to pass this subject, it is very important to attend class, given the methodology used to develop the content.
+To pass this subject, it is very important to attend class, given the methodology used to develop the content.

 Methodology